 To check this, go to the same Shared Experiences settings as instructed above.
 Under Accounts, click on Manage your accounts.
-Make sure there isn’t any Microsoft account email added on the list.
+Make sure there isn’t any Microsoft account email added to the list.

-If nothing works to stop the Microsoft account problem notification, you can disable and block Microsoft accounts features entirely through Group Policy Editor.
-Though this isn’t recommended, if you just can’t stand with seeing the Microsoft account problem popup every time you login to Windows 10, follow the steps below.
+If the problem persists, you can disable and block Microsoft account features entirely through Group Policy Editor.
+However, this isn’t recommended.
+If you just can’t stand seeing the Microsoft Account Problem popup every time you log in to Windows 10, follow the steps below.

-This method will only work on Windows 10 Pro as Windows 10 Home doesn’t support Group Policy Editor.
-When you’re ready, go to start menu.
+This method will only work on Windows 10 Pro, as Windows 10 Home doesn’t support Group Policy Editor.
+When you’re ready, go to the Start menu.
 Search for Edit Group Policy and open it.
-Navigate to the following folder.
+Navigate to the following folder:

 Computer Configuration > Windows Settings > Security Settings > Local Polices > Security Options

 On the right pane, select “Accounts: Block Microsoft accounts“.
-Under Local Security setting tab, select “Users can’t add or log on with Microsoft accounts”.
-This will block the Microsoft accounts login feature entirely, therefore, also stopping the Microsoft Account Problem notification message popup in Windows 10.
+Under the Local Security setting tab, select “Users can’t add or log on with Microsoft accounts.”
+This will block the Microsoft account login feature entirely, therefore stopping the Microsoft Account Problem notification message popup in Windows 11/10.

-When the Microsoft Account Problem notification message pops up, click on it to check if it shows anything in the Shared experiences that requires a fix.
-Make sure the sync is on and that your Microsoft account can be properly synced across your devices.
+If you are signing into Windows 11/10 with a Microsoft account, when the Microsoft Account Problem notification message pops up, click on it to check if it shows anything in the Shared Experiences that requires a fix.
+Make sure the sync is on so that your Microsoft account can be properly synced across your devices.